-Sheriff Ford grew up in Port St. Joe, FL, and attended Gulf Coast Community College.
-He graduated in 1992 from the University of West Florida with a Bachelors of Arts in Accounting and Finance.
+Sheriff Ford grew up in Port St. Joe, Florida and attended Gulf Coast Community College.
+He graduated in 1992 from the University of West Florida with a Bachelors of Art s in Accounting and Finance.

-In 1992, Sheriff Ford began an eighteen year career with the Florida Department of Law Enforcement serving as a Special Agent investigating violent crime, major drug crimes, public integrity issues and officer involved shootings.
-He served for eleven years on the FDLE Special Operations Team, and as Team Leader for two years.
-In 2003, he was promoted to the Resident Agent in Charge of the FDLE in Panama City's Field Office, supervising investigations in the six county 14th Judicial Circuit.
+In 1992, Sheriff Ford began an eighteen year career with the Florida Department of Law Enforcement serving as Special Agent investigating violent crime, major drug crimes, public integrity issues and officer involved shootings.
+He served for eleven years on the FDLE Special Operations Team and as Team leader for two years.
+In 2003, he was promoted to the Resident Agent in Charge of the FDLE in Panama City's, supervising investigations in the six county 14th Judicial Circuit.

 In 2009, he was hired by Sheriff Frank McKeithen at the Bay County Sheriff's Office serving as the Operations Commander and Chief Deputy.
-In 2014, Sheriff Ford graduated from the 258th session of the FBI National Academy and received a Graduate Certificate in Criminal Justice Education from the University of Virginia.
-He is a board member of the Gulf Coast Children's Advocacy Center, and is President of the Bay Law Enforcement Assistance Foundation (BLEAF).
+In 2014, Sheriff Ford graduated the 258th session of the FBI National Academy and received a Graduate Certificate in Criminal Justice Education from the University of Virginia.
+He was appointed by Governor Rick Scott in 2018 to serve on the Florida Criminal Justice Standards and Training Commission and currently serves as Chairman of the CJSTC.
+Sheriff Ford is the Co-Chair of the Northwest Florida Regional Domestic Security Task Force, and serves on the statewide Domestic Security Oversight Council.
+Sheriff Ford has served on Governor Desantis Public Safety Transition Committee and was appointed by the Governor to serve on the Statewide Opioid Task Force.
+He is an executive board member of the Gulf Coast Children's Advocacy Center.